Even before European colonists nearly wiped out the Indian population in New England, war and disease had already begun their dirty work.

 A team of anthropologists, economists and paleopathologists studied the health of the Indian population in the Western Hemisphere over 7,000 years.
 Native American health had declined even before Columbus came to the New World, they concluded in a book published in August 2017, The Backbone of History: Health and Nutrition in the Western Hemisphere.

-The researchers found Indians’ health got worse because they came to depend on corn and because they began to live in denser communities, allowing infectious disease to spread quickly.
+The researchers found Indians’ health got worse because they came to depend on corn.
+They also began to live in denser communities, allowing infectious disease to spread quickly.

 Still, the Indian population didn’t begin its catastrophic demise until the Europeans arrived in the 16th century.

-There were about 60,000 Indians living in New Hampshire, Massachusetts, Rhode Island and Connecticut at the beginning of the 17th century, according to Sherburne Cook.
-Maine had a robust population of Abenaki tribes – more than 20,000 Penobscot, Micmac and Passamaquoddy Indians -- by some estimates.
+About 60,000 Indians lived in New Hampshire, Massachusetts, Rhode Island and Connecticut at the beginning of the 17th century, according to Sherburne Cook.
+Maine had a robust population of Abenaki tribes.
+According to some estimates, Maine had more than 20,000 Penobscot, Micmac and Passamaquoddy Indians.

-A century later, New England’s Indians were disappearing.
+A century later, New England’s Indian population began to disappear.
 Some tribes were already extinct.